syler11/ms1-gym/README.md

 **Membership**
 Pricing description as passes and monthly plans with pictures.
+By hovering over the price tags the box shadow would increase.

 **Classes**
 Throughout description of the classes, their intensity and schedule.
+By hovering over the class description the box shadow would increase.
 Book a class modal to make an online booking and downloadable pdf format is also available.

 **Contact**
 Contact form to send direct message from the website.
 General contact information and opening times.
 Map and transport option repeated for a second virtual journey.
+The local bus times are also linked for better user experience.